-The buzz around Game of Thrones is returning with the next season just about a month away.
 We have posted on the filming locations in Ireland, Seville, and Iceland.
-However, one of the largest filming areas is in Croatia, where the Red Keep and Kings Landing scenes are filmed.
+However, one of the largest Game of Thrones filming locations is in Croatia, where the Red Keep and King’s Landing scenes are filmed.

 A majority of these scenes are filmed in Dubrovnik, Croatia, a historic seaport on the Adriatic Sea.
 The old city has been around since the 10th century and was designated as a UNESCO World Heritage Site in 1979.
 The area has steadily been gaining traction for tourists as a great travel destination.
 The old city and the city walls are famous now for serving as the backdrop for one of the most popular TV shows.